Y0dax/azure-stt-subtitles-electron/readme.md

 2. Select "Properties"
 3. In the "Target" box, add `--use-fake-ui-for-media-stream` to the very end.
 It should look similar to `"C:\Program Files (x86)\obs-studio\bin\64bit\obs64.exe" --use-fake-ui-for-media-stream`

-> Make sure to start OBS with this shortcut for the subtitles to work.
+> :information_source: Make sure to start OBS with this shortcut for the subtitles to work.
 If the subtitle program cannot access your microphone, a message will display after 15 seconds regarding this step.
 >
 > :warning: Do not use the "Start Subtitles" button in the app if using browser source.
 It is only used for option 2 (window capture).
 The browser source can just be visiblity toggled for subtitles.